8th (Service) Battalion, East Yorkshire Regiment: Somme

 The last phase of the Somme offensive was the Battle of the Ancre on 13 November, a final attempt to secure better ground and observation points for the winter.
 3rd Division's task was to repeat the attack on the village of Serre that had failed on the first day of the offensive, though this time it would be supported by twice as many guns.
 8th Brigade attacked on the right with 8th EYR in the second line.
 The attacking battalions struggled through mud that was at times waist-deep, and got left behind by their protective creeping barrage.
 In the second line 8th EYR had the furthest to go, across 1000 yd of broken trench bridges and shell-torn ground before they reached the front.
 As they filed forwards, the German counter-barrage caught D Company coming up the rear.
 The battalion then followed the leading wave.
 Both waves struggled through gaps in the wire and across the German front line.
 Parties of all four battalions of 8th Bde reached the German support line, but could not maintain themselves there; others got mixed up in the confusion at the German front line.
 The whole mass of men was tumbled back to where they started.
 Zero hour had been at 05.45; by 06.30 it was clear at Brigade HQ that the battle was over.
 In the words of the Official History: 'the troops of the 3rd Division ... lost the battle in the mud'.
-8th East Yorkshires had lost 2 officers killed and 3 wounded, 23 other ranks killed, 177 wounded and 30 missing.
+8th East Yorkshires had lost 2 officers killed and 3 wounded, 23 ORs killed, 177 wounded and 30 missing.